AdaCore/spark2014/docs/ug/spark_2014.rst

 Expression Functions
 ^^^^^^^^^^^^^^^^^^^^

+Expression functions are functions whose body is an expression, which can be defined in a spec unit.
+Expression functions were introduced in Ada 2012 as a useful abstraction mechanism for stating properties in preconditions and postconditions.

 Expression functions that do not have a user-defined postcondition are treated specially by |GNATprove|, which generates an implicit postcondition stating that their result is equal to the expression that defines them.
 For example,